motokimura/timm_quantization_fx/README.md

 mobilenetv3_large_100 | 75.776 | 65.420
 efficientnet_lite0 | 75.482 | 70.000

-Currntly only the static post-training quantization is supported.

 Sensitivity analysis (and partial quantization) example is also provided.
 The figure below shows per-layer sensitivity analysis result of efficientnet_lite0 model.

 ![](examples/efficientnet_lite0/plot.png)

+Only the static post-training quantization is supported in this repository.

 ## Setup